To The Members of B & A LIMITED

 (ii) Physical verification of inventories was carried out at reasonable intervals bythe management and discrepancies between physical and book balances which were notmaterial have been properly dealt with in the accounts.

-(v) The company has not accepted deposits of the nature that attracts the directivesissued by the Reserve Bank of India and the provisions of sections 73 to 76 or any otherrelevant provisions of the Companies Act 2013 and the rules framed thereunder.
+(v) The company has not accepted deposits of the nature that attracts the directivesissued by the Reserve Bank of India and the provisions of Sections 73 to 76 or any otherrelevant provisions of the Companies Act 2013 and the rules framed thereunder.
 Hence thequestion of our reporting under this clause does not arise.

-(vii) (a) The company is regular in depositing undisputed statutory dues includingprovident fund employees' state insurance income-tax sales-tax service tax duty ofcustoms duty of excise value added tax cess and any other statutory dues to theappropriate authorities;
+(vii) (a) the Company is regular in depositing undisputed statutory dues includingprovident fund employees' state insurance income tax sales tax service tax duty ofcustoms duty of excise value added tax cess and any other statutory dues to theappropriate authorities;

 (b) the Company has disputed the following demands raised by government authorities andhas preferred appeal before the appellate authority established under the respectivetaxing laws:

-(i) Rs 1261660 under Central Excise Act 1944
+(i) Rs.
+1261660 under Central Excise Act 1944

-(ii) Rs 18054094 under Assam Agricultural Income Tax Act 1939 (iii) Rs 1529000under Income Tax Act 1961
+(ii) Rs.
+32801623 under Assam Agricultural Income Tax Act 1939

-(viii) The Company has not defaulted on the repayment of its borrowings which havebeen obtained only from banks.
+(viii) The Company has not defaulted on the repayment of its borrowings which havebeen obtained from banks.

 (xii) This Company is not a Nidhi Company; hence the question of our reporting underthis clause does not arise.

-(xiii) All transactions with the related parties are in compliance with sections 177and 188 of Companies Act 2013 where applicable and the details have been disclosed in theFinancial Statements etc. as required by the applicable accounting standards;
+(xiii) All transactions with the related parties are in compliance with Sections 177and 188 of Companies Act 2013 where applicable and the details have been disclosed in theStandalone Ind AS Financial Statements as required by the Ind AS.

 (xiv) The company has not made any preferential allotment or private placement ofshares or fully or partly convertible debentures during the year under review; hence thequestion of our reporting under this section does not arise.